 The main concern with Marco though is the lack of connection to Momonosuke.
 Sure Marco met Momonosuke as a child and was a friend of his father but nothing so far indicates a level of friendship that Momonosuke shares with the Mink and the Straw Hat Pirates.
 The one character that intriguingly has a strong bond with Momonsuke despite them never having met is Yamato.
 Miraculously, even though one-sided, Yamato is aware of Momonosuke’s relevance and has been fighting for the dream that Momonosuke now represents for the past twenty years.
 As Yamato has inherited the will of Kozuki Oden, it seems undoubtable and inevitable that Yamato as Kozuki Oden will want to assist Momonosuke.

 As for how Yamato represents the Pheasant, it could be represented through a Devil Fruit power Yamato has or will eventually get.
-Or it could be through some connection with her mother.
+Or it could be through some connection with their mother.
 If Yamato’s mother belonged to the race Hitetsu and King belong to, Yamato may be part of the yet unrevealed ‘avian-race’.
 Given King’s presence in Kaido’s crew, Kaido could have been exposed to other members of King’s race and that may have been how Kaido met Yamato’s mother.
 It could be nothing but I also find it curious that Hitetsu, King and Yamato were all introduced concealing their faces with a mask.
 Furthermore, the connection of the Fenghuang (Hō-ō) being paired with the Chinese dragon (Azure Dragon) in East Asian mythology may have relevance within One Piece.
-And even beyond Yamato’s mother, Yamato could also share that connection through the father/child relationship Kaido and her share (with Yamato attaining a power that embodies the Fenghuang).
-The Fenghuang symbolizes the union of male and female where yin and yang are in balance which is fitting in Yamato’s case as she has decided to become Kozuki Oden, a man she greatly admires.
+And even beyond Yamato’s mother, Yamato could also share that connection through the father/child relationship Kaido and they share (with Yamato attaining a power that embodies the Fenghuang).
+The Fenghuang symbolizes the union of male and female where yin and yang are in balance which is fitting in Yamato’s case as they have decided to become Kozuki Oden, a man they greatly admires.
 In the earliest times, the Fenghunag referred to two birds – Feng representing the male bird with Huang embodying the female.
 The Feng and Huang were later combined into a single female bird.
 Fenghuang also symbolizes harmony which is comparable to the meaning of Yamato’s name – “Great Harmony”.
 Additionally, the Fenghuang has sometimes been depicted carrying scrolls or sacred books.
-Yamato was introduced carrying Oden’s journal which she considers a sacred book.
+Yamato was introduced carrying Oden’s journal which they consider a sacred book.
 With such a reflective Mythological Beast sharing similarities with Yamato, I find it hard to ignore the possibility that Yamato and the Fenghuang aren’t connected.

 Is there a Fenghuang (Hō-ō) variant model of the Tori Tori no Mi?
 I doubt it given Oda-sensei’s incorporation of Fenghuang elements in the Tori Tori no Mi, Model: Phoenix appearance and abilities.
 In full Phoenix form, the user takes on a form more reminiscent of the Fenghuang (Hō-ō) than the Western Phoenix, especially when looking at the head and the tails of the form.
 Add to that the ability Marco used on the Queen Mama Chanter, Hōō-in (Fenghuang Seal), and it seems certain that the Tori Tori no Mi, Model: Phoenix is meant to embody both the Western Phoenix via its regenerative flames and the Fenghuang (Hō-ō) aka Chinese phoenix.